 The Jamestown School Board determines that possession and/or use of a weapon by a student is detrimental to the welfare and safety of the students and school personnel within the school district.
-The Jamestown Public School District and its students are, in addition to being subject to the District's local weapons policy, subject to state and federal laws and regulations passed and adopted pursuant to N.D.C.C.
+The Jamestown Public School District and its students are, in addition to being subject to the District's local carrying weapons policy, subject to state and federal laws and regulations passed and adopted pursuant to N.D.C.C.

 15.1-19-10 and the Gun-Free School act 18 USC 921.
 The provisions of these laws are incorporated into these policies by reference.
 The most restrictive requirements shall apply in any instance of violation.

-All violations of this weapons policy shall be referred to the appropriate law enforcement or juvenile court authorities.
+All violations of this carrying weapons policy FFD shall be referred to the appropriate law enforcement or juvenile court authorities.
+Students are prohibited from knowingly possessing or transmitting on school property firearm, dangerous weapon, or any object that is used, attempted to be used, or threatened to be used to intimidate or cause bodily harm.

-No student will knowingly possess, handle, carry for transmit any weapon or dangerous instrument or object in any school building, on school grounds, in any vehicle being used for school purpose, or at any school-sponsored function.
-Any object which could be used to injure or which has been used to injure another person in school, on school grounds, in any vehicle being used for school purpose, or at any school-sponsored function may be considered a weapon for the purpose of this policy.
-Such weapons include, but are not limited to, any knife, razor, ice pick, explosive smoke bomb, incendiary device, gun (including pellet gun), sling shot, bludgeon, brass knuckles or artificial knuckles of any kind, or any object that can reasonably be considered a weapon or dangerous instrument.
 In addition, and not by way of limitation, such weapon shall be defined to include any weapon as that term is defined under 18 USC 921, Gun-Free School Act.
 An exception to the above shall apply to any student participating in a school sponsored shooting sport, provided the student informs the school principal of the student's participation and the student complies with all requirements set by the principal regarding safe handling and storage of the firearm.

-Violation of this policy will result in disciplinary action including possible expulsion.
+Violation of this policy will result in disciplinary action up to and including possible suspension and/or expulsion.
 All weapons will be confiscated and may be turned over to the student's parents or law enforcement officials at the discretion of the administration.
 Bringing a firearm, as defined in here or as defined in North Dakota Century Code Section 15.
 1-19-10 except as herein otherwise provided.